BlackBox Component Builder: Function and components

+Platforms and versions

 BlackBox uses a document centered approach (as all versions of the Oberon System), which is very similar to OpenDoc.
 It features active elements like buttons, embedded documents, folds, drop down lists, and many more in documents and a fascinating way to create user interfaces (UIs): define the basic UI by exporting interacting variables and procedures from a module, and let the IDE create a draft document representing the UI in a so-called Form, which can be edited in the WYSIWYG editor.
 This approach is based on a model–view–controller (MVC) abstraction.
 At its start, BlackBox supported two platforms (Apple Mac, Microsoft Windows) with others planned.
 After Steve Jobs returned to Apple and abandoned OpenDoc, Oberon microsystems ended support for Apple Mac with release 1.3.3 around 2001.
 The Linux version was never released publicly by Oberon microsystems, although OpenBUGS a software package for the Bayesian analysis of complex statistical models using Markov chain Monte Carlo (MCMC) methods based its Linux version on it.
 The group around the OberonCore website in Russia has published the Linux version, and it is available on their Russian language website and on Github.

 In 2002, Pepperdine University professor Stanley Warford published a book that teaches computing fundamentals via BlackBox.
 In 2014, he placed the full text under a Creative Commons license.

 There are at least four principal versions for MS Windows and at least one for Linux:

 Center version at BlackBox Framework Center.

 Center version at Component Pascal Collection.

 Core version at Component Pascal Collection.

 BlackBox Oberon for MS Windows, and for Linux by A. Shiryaev, I. Denisov, I. Dehtyarenko, A. Dmitriev.

 Other versions are on the OberonCore Russian website.